 Q: Can a single organization nominate more than one person for PEL?

 A: Yes, there is no limit on how many nominations an individual or office can submit to PEL.
 However, PEL receives many more nominations than there are available slots.
 In the past, we have received up to 300 nominations from about 100 offices across government for approximately 25 slots.
 As a result, there is no guarantee that each nominating office will have even one candidate selected for PEL.

 Q: What is the time commitment for PEL?

 A: PEL members must attend 90 contact hours of programming over the course of their three-year membership to successfully complete the program.
 The average time commitment for meetings is about two weeks for the first year of membership and one week for each subsequent year.
 Participation in the one-week Summer Immersion for first-year members is a non-negotiable requirement for membership.
 If you are unable to commit to take part in Summer Immersion, you should not apply for PEL.
 If you are accepted to PEL but are unable to make it for any reason to the Immersion, your membership is subject to revocation but you may request a deferral.
-All members are expected to attend the Winter Workshop each year of their three-year membership term in the program.
+All members are expected to attend the Academic Symposium each year of their three-year membership term in the program.
 Members should also be able to make a good faith commitment to take part in other activities as responsibilities permit.
 The WMD Center reserves the right to revoke membership for failure to participate in PEL activities.

 Q: Will PEL events remain virtual in the new year?

 A: At least until Fall 2021, PEL events, including Summer Immersion and the combined Academic Symposium with the CWMD Graduate Fellows, will be virtual.